2023 Sunrisers Hyderabad season

 Sunrisers Hyderabad (often abbreviated as SRH) is a cricket franchise whose team plays in the Indian Premier League (IPL).
-Based in Hyderabad, Telangana, they are one of ten teams who will compete in IPL 2023.
-It will be their eleventh appearance in the tournament.
+Based in Hyderabad, Telangana, they are one of ten teams who competed in IPL 2023.
+It was their eleventh appearance in the tournament.

 Background

 Following SRH's eighth-place finish in IPL 2022, Tom Moody stepped down as head coach on 2 September 2022.
 It was his second stint in the role.
 Sunrisers had won the fewest matches in the two previous seasons, only nine in all.
 Brian Lara, SRH batting coach in 2022, has taken over as head coach for IPL 2023.

 Player acquisition

 Sunrisers announced their retention list on 15 November 2022, releasing twelve players from their squad including Kane Williamson, their captain in the 2022 IPL, and their most-expensive buy in the 2022 IPL auction, West Indian wicket-keeper, Nicholas Pooran.
 The franchise retained the remaining 12 players from their squad.
 The team entered the auction with the most money to spend, ₹42.25 crore.